Company

 President's Message

-Mitsubishi FBR Systems was established in 2007 as an engineering company responsible for the development and design of fast breeder reactors (FBR).
-Operations began in July 2007, and we have been leading the development of FBRs in Japan based on the Mitsubishi Group's accumulated experience in nuclear-related business.
+Mitsubishi FBR Systems was established in 2007 as an engineering company focusing on the development and design of Fast Breeder Reactors (FBRs).
+Operations began in July 2007, and since then we have been leading the development of FBRs in Japan based on the Mitsubishi Group's accumulated experience in nuclear-related business.

-Ensuring energy security is a critical issue in Japan, where energy resources are scarce, and it is essential to make continuous efforts to secure energy diversity and improve self-sufficiency.
-In particular, in order to improve Japan's energy self-sufficiency rate, it is important to be independent both in terms of resources and technology.
+Nuclear power, with the increase of renewable energy, can support the stable energy supply as a large scale energy source independent of the weather, as well as contribute to improvement of energy security by reducing dependence on fossil fuel.
+It is essential for Japan, where energy resources are scarce, to make continuous efforts to secure energy diversity and improve self-sufficiency.
+In particular, in order to enhance Japan's energy self-sufficiency rate, it is important to be independent both in terms of resources and technology.

-If FBR technology, which has been developed in Japan, is put into practical use, it will be possible to recycle spent fuel from nuclear power plants and use it effectively as an energy resource of the country again, thereby increasing the energy self-sufficiency through Japanese technology and contributing to ensuring energy security, as well as reducing the volume and toxicity of radioactive waste contained in spent fuel.
+If FBR technology is put into practical use, it will be possible to recycle spent fuel from nuclear power plants and use it effectively as an energy resource of the country again, and thereby increasing the energy self-sufficiency with our own technological capabilities.

 Corporate Overview